clairesunstudio/slidev-dataviz/slides.md

 <!-- This is an introductory class and hopefully a gateway for you to practice and learn more on your own.

 We are going to learn some necessary Javascript.
 The reason why I chose to teach this class using Javascript and Observable (more on the tool later) - I'm a big proponent for open source projects.
-If you are in the field, you are likely be using some expensive BI tools from big corps - Tableau, Power BI, Looker to name a few - they are expensive and inflexible.
-You lose access to your work when you are no longer paying for them.
-Learning Javascript will make your skills more transferable, adaptable, there's no limit what you can create.
+If you are in the field, you are likely be using some expensive BI tools Tableau, Power BI, Looker to name a few - they can be expensive and inflexible.
+Learning Javascript will make your skills more transferable, adaptable, there's no limit what you can create once you master it.
+In this class, we are just going to dabble into it and learn enough be dangerous so that you can start hacking some examples and visualize your own data.

 Please note that the syllabus is a living doc, I will make adjustments as we go based on our pace and our needs. -->